Printy-Studios/mini-task/dev-docs/tasks.md

 ## Create a 'tell()' function for outputting info to the user(for readability and easier cleanup when cleaning up after console.log debugs)

+## Refactor plugin functions for printing to parse and return string instead of having to log to console

 ## Add 'plugin not specified in `minitask.json`' message

 ## move conditionalChalk to its own file